VAX 9000: Vector processor

 The VAX 9000's CPU was coupled with a vector processor with a maximum theoretical performance of 125 MFLOPS.
 The vector processor circuitry was present in all units shipped and disabled via a software switch on units sold 'without' the vector processor.
 The vector processor was referred to as the V-box, and it was Digital's first ECL implementation of the VAX Vector Architecture.
 The design of the vector processor began in 1986, two years after development of the VAX 9000 CPU had begun.

 The V-box implementation comprised 25 Motorola Macrocell Array III (MCA3) devices spread over three multichip units (MCUs), which resided on the planar module.
-The V-box was optional and was field-installable.
 The V-box consisted of six subunits: the vector register unit, the vector add unit, vector multiply unit, vector mask unit, vector address unit and the vector control unit.

 The vector register unit, also known as the vector register file, implemented the 16 vector registers defined by the VAX vector architecture.
 The vector register file was multi-ported and contained three write ports and five read ports.
 Each register consisted of 64 elements, and each element was 72 bits wide, with 64 bits used to store data and 8 bits used to store parity information.